Get to know the hosts of 'The List'

 Follow Teresa Strasser on Facebook at: www.facebook.com/TerersaStrasserTheList

 Email her at Teresa.firstname.lastname@example.org

-Conor Knighton joins The List as a co-host and consumer reporter after years working as a news and pop culture analyst.
+Conor Knighton joins The List as their consumer reporter after years working as a news and pop culture analyst.

 Over the years, his commentary has been featured on CNN, HLN, MTV, TV Guide, E!, Oxygen and CBS and KNBC.